-A person can get GDM with or without the risk factors below.
+A person can get gestational diabetes mellitus (GDM) with or without the risk factors below.
 However, the more risk factors you have, the greater your chances of getting it.
-Women who many risk factors should ask their doctor what they can do to lower the risk.
+Women with many risk factors should ask their doctor what they can do to lower the risk.

 Risk factors for GDM: